 We believe that most people have the ability to solve their own disputes.
 We see our role as mediator as that of a facilitator of communication and a guide of the problem solving process.
 We assist you and the other parties in the conflict or lawsuit in having difficult conversations over tough issues.
 The earlier mediation takes place the less it costs you in decreased productivity, low morale and inefficiency.
 Past clients have commented that our “calm approach” enables them to have honest and open dialogues, air their differences and find workable solutions.
 Ms. Kandell is a certified professional mediator.
 In 2001, she passed a performance based mediator certification, the only such certification in the US, by the Maryland Council for Dispute Resolution.
 For more information on the mediation process, see Mediation FAQs.

 You spend more hours at work than at home.
 Workplace conflicts may range from disagreements among team members to race or age discrimination or sexual harassment complaints under the civil rights laws.
 Workplace conflicts can be terribly disruptive, whether you are the employee, the business owner or the agency director.
 Forty-two percent of a manager’s time is spent on reaching agreement with others when conflicts occur.
 Moreover, workplace disruptions due to conflict cost an employer 10% of the salary of the employees involved.
 Read about the high cost of conflict.

-Over the past nine years the Alternative Resolutions team has mediated nearly 400 cases in Maryland, Northern Virginia and the Washington, DC area, many of which are in the workplace arena.
+Over the past nine years the Alternative Resolutions team has mediated nearly 1000 cases in Maryland, Northern Virginia and the Washington, DC area, many of which are in the workplace arena.
 We have resolved numerous workplace cases in diverse workplace settings with employees who are represented by unions under collective bargaining agreements as well as employees in non-unionized settings.
 We have litigated cases and understand the process.
 For some cases litigation is necessary.
-For many cases, however, mediation will produce a more satisfying result.
+For many cases, however, mediation will produce a more satisfying, less expensive and quicker result.